A community mobilises

 Nuts and Bolts

-The project manager is our only full time member of staff and is responsible for getting the project delivered.
+The project manager was our only full time member of staff and was responsible for getting the project delivered.

-Day-to-day management will be achieved through a Project Management Team which will help co-ordinate the delivery of the project.
-The team will comprise the Tees Valley Rural Community Council Chief Executive, the Redcar & Cleveland Borough Council Masterplan Delivery Officer, Skelton Villages Civic Pride’s Community Lead and the project manager.
-It will support the Community Lead in acting as the line manager for the project manager.
+Day-to-day management was achieved through a Project Management Team which helped co-ordinate the delivery of the project.
+The team comprised the Tees Valley Rural Action Chief Executive, the Redcar & Cleveland Borough Council Masterplan Delivery Officer, Skelton Villages Civic Pride’s Community Lead and the project manager.
+It supported the Community Lead in acting as the line manager for the project manager.

-All our procurement, be it for consultants or contractors, will be undertaken using the Redcar and Cleveland Borough Council’s Commissioning & Procurement Service.
-Competitive quotations will be obtained for any spending over £10,000.
-Anything costing over £50,000 will be competitively tendered.
-We will be accounting to the Heritage Lottery Fund for all these processes and spending.
+All our procurement, be it for consultants or contractors, was undertaken using the Redcar and Cleveland Borough Council’s Commissioning & Procurement Service.
+Competitive quotations were obtained for any spending over £10,000.
+Anything costing over £50,000 was competitively tendered.
+We had to account to the Heritage Lottery Fund for all these processes and spending.

-Consultants will employed for Public Realm, Building Design, Costing and Archaeological Investigation.
+The project’s consultants were Southern Green (for the public realm work), Harris Irwin (for building design), Identity Consult (for costings), Tees Archaeology (for Activity 1 – Boroughgate, Activity 3 – Recorded memories and Activity 4 – Snapshot in time).
 The Heritage Lottery Fund also require us to appoint an independent evaluator to give them an assessment of the project, both during delivery and on completion.
+Geonomics were our evaluators.